-As part of our absolute commitment to student experience and achievement, we give each student additional access and support through our Academic Mentor and Personal Academic Tutor initiatives.
-Your Academic Mentors and Personal Academic Tutor will be working closely with course leaders and will be able to offer academic advice and support on areas such as academic writing, help in preparing for assessments and a range of other ways to help you progress and excel in your course.
+As part of our absolute commitment to student experience and achievement, we give each student additional access and support through our Academic Mentor.
+Academic Mentors will be working closely with course leaders and will be able to offer academic advice and support on areas such as academic writing, help in preparing for assessments and a range of other ways to help you progress and excel in your course.